Objectives icon blue circle

 • Source of patient complaint

-• Pick a part of the process to start making small changes to improve safety.
-Identify a step to improve.
+Identify a step to change to improve safety.
 Consider each step and look for:

 • Bottlenecks and other sources of delay